Costs involved in starting a business

 Different industries may have fees associated with certificates and inspections required for health and safety or food hygiene before you begin to trade, so check if that will be applicable in your business.

-Finally be aware of new regulations, taxes and policies which may be on the horizon and could affect your forecasts, particularly with the push to Net Zero.
-Examples include tourist taxes and the workplace parking levy.
+Finally be aware of new regulations, taxes and policies which may be on the horizon and could affect your forecasts.

 Any motor vehicles used in your business will need to be insured for business use (rather than just personal use).